Approach

 TLDR

-Choosing the wrong AI consulting firm costs PE firms six figures and six months.
-The right partner understands your deal flow, speaks your IC's language, and builds with zero-retention security.
-Here's how to evaluate your options.
+The wrong AI consultant costs PE firms six figures and six months.
+The right one understands your deal flow, speaks your IC's language, and builds so your data is never stored.
+Here's how to pick.

 Most AI consulting projects in financial services fail.
-Not because the technology is bad, but because the consultant doesn't understand how your firm actually operates.
+Not because the tech is bad.
+Because the consultant doesn't understand how your firm actually operates.

 By Dr. Leigh Coney, Founder of WorkWise Solutions